Chapter 2.04

 4. Approval of Agenda.
 Changes to the council’s published agenda are announced at this time and approved by a majority vote.

 5. Mayor and City Council Reports and Comments.
 The mayor shall provide any announcements, reports or presentations that need to be shared with the city council in advance of the agenda discussion items.
-After that announcements, reports or presentations, city council members may have questions or wish to discuss the issues at this time or request that they be put on a future work session agenda for further discussion.
+After those announcements, reports or presentations, city council members may have questions or wish to discuss the issues at this time or request that they be put on a future work session agenda for further discussion.

 Work sessions are an opportunity for the members of the city council to discuss among themselves issues coming before the city council.
 Work sessions do not include a place on the agenda for public audience participation.
 However, at the request of the presiding officer, individuals may be asked to give a report on topics appearing on the work session agenda.

 6. City Administrator Reports and Comments.
-The city administrator or his/her designee may provide an update to council regarding projects or follow-up discussion items.
+The deputy city administrator or his/her designee may provide an update to council regarding projects or follow-up discussion items.

 7. Council Discussion.
 The mayor shall announce each of the various items that are on the agenda for council discussion, and, as warranted, request a preliminary report from staff or a consultant or other individual(s) involved in the issue.
 The mayor shall endeavor to call upon the members of the city council in the order of their requests to discuss the agenda item.